BobbyCannon/Speedy/README.md

 ﻿# Speedy

-Speedy is a simple easy to use Entity Framework unit testing framework.
+Speedy is a simple easy to use Entity Framework unit testing framework, sync framework, and all around data framework.

->**Note**: Version 5 is currently in _beta_ testing.

 ### Setup an interface to describe your database